January 19, 2022

 What This Means For the Rest of Us

-If you have any questions about how to improve your night’s rest, Dr. Kent Smith at Sleep Dallas is committed to ensuring you get the rest you deserve.
-If you believe you have a sleep disorder, like sleep apnea, or have other concerns about your sleep health, call us or request an appointment online for a free assessment.
+The recent shift in awareness about sleep deprivation and how it affects athletes’ performances is a positive one for sleep education across the board.
+Whether you’re training for the playoffs or sitting at a desk, poor sleep wreaks havoc on the body.
+It impedes your brain’s reaction time, drains focus, inhibits memory retention, and affects decision-making skills.
+Not to mention, quality sleep is absolutely critical for overall health and wellness.
+If you have any questions about how to improve your night’s rest, Dr. Kent Smith and Dr. Marie Dibra at Sleep Dallas are committed to ensuring you get the rest you deserve.
+If you believe you have a sleep disorder, like sleep apnea, or have other concerns about your sleep health, call us at (844) 409-4657 or request an appointment online for a free assessment.